 Trina Baker, USA, English (12 min)

-Ball Lightning follows the story of Gusta, a refugee who fled Soviet run East Germany after the end of WWII and immigrated to the United States in the 1960s.
-The story is told through the eyes of the surrogate daughter that she raised after she was forced to give away her own infant daughter as the iron curtain rose.
-Gusta serves as an example of survival, kindness and the fortitude of human resilience.
-The film is dedicated to her lost daughter, Esther, a reminder that the children separated from families because of war are never forgotten by those who love them.
+Gusta was a refugee who fled East Germany and immigrated to the United States in the 1960s.
+This story is told through the eyes of the surrogate daughter that she raised after she was forced to give away her own infant daughter as the iron curtain rose.

 Yves et Ses Bonsaïs

-At 87-years-old, Yves maintains his joie de vivre by surrounding himself with his 70+ bonsai trees.
-Traversing from a tree’s roots to its crown, we reflect on the beauty and complexities of life imitating art, death, and age, wrapped in the warmth and humour that Yves brings to each tree.
+At 87-years-old, Yves maintains his joie de vivre surrounded by his 70+ bonsai trees.
+From a tree’s roots to its crown, we reflect on the beauty of life imitating art, death, and age, wrapped in Yves’ wit and humour.

 Tiger